hane-smitter/zeet/README.md

   mygit branch <branch-name>
   ```

-  This creates a new branch or switches to an existing one.
+  This creates a new branch.

   - **Switch branches**: